Flyview16/Hostel-Management-System/ReadMe.md

 1. Fork the repository.
 2. Create a new branch for your feature: git checkout -b feature-name.
-3. Commit your changes: `git commit -m 'Add new feature'`.
+3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch:  `git push origin feature-name`.
+4. Push to the branch:  `git push origin feature-name`
 5. Submit a pull request.

 ### Issues